- Scope and significance of Current Affairs in Civil Services Examination

 - Don’t miss The Hindu’s Science and Technology coverage as it covers many questions both in prelims and in mains exam as well.

 - Avoid reading Sports news because it is never asked in the UPSC examination.

 - Other pages which can be avoided include Magazines, Literary Review and any other supplements.
 But we suggest you to take a quick view of all these pages and find only important stuff.

-- Apart from news coverage, there are few government advertisements also there in newspaper.
-Not always, but sometimes they are important source of information.
+- Apart from news coverage, sometimes you will find a few government advertisements in newspaper which may contain important information.
 Underline or highlight or make notes of it.

 IASToppers’ Initiative: Today’s Important